 My Photo Stream usage scenario

-The option is very useful in various scenarios, for those who have multiple Apple devices.
-Let's take the scenario we have an iPhone and a Mac.
+The option is very useful in various scenarios, for those who have multiple devices Apple.
+Let's take the scenario we have un iPhone and a Mac.

-On iPhone we have the option "iCloud Photos"(Which will automatically upload to iCloud all photos and videos in the Photos application) and the service"My Photo Stream".
+Pe iPhone we have activated the option "iCloud Photos”(Which will automatically climb into iCloud all photos and videos present in the application Photos) and the service “My Photo Stream".

-On the Mac, we don't want to have the "iCloud Photos" option active, but we want the latest 1.000 photos taken with the iPhone to sync automatically.
+Pe Mac, we do not want to have the option active "iCloud Photos", But we want to automatically synchronize the most recent 1.000 pictures taken with iPhone.
 Not older than 30 days.

-In this scenario, activating the "My Photo Stream" option on iPhone and Mac is very useful.
-The photos will be automatically present on the Mac, from where they can be exported to the hard drive or imported into a local gallery of the Photo application, where there will be no limit of 1.000 files and no period of 30 days.
+In this scenario, enable the "My Photo Stream" option on iPhone si Mac it is very useful.
+Pictures will be automatically present on Mac, from where they can be exported to hardware or imported into a local gallery of the Photo application, where there will be no limit of 1.000 files and no period of 30 days.